borisdivjak/sharp-ia/social-inclusion.md

 ## Reduction in distressing symptoms

-Results from those engaging in psychological interventions since attending sharp show a statistically and functionally significant reduction in distressing psychotic symptoms.
+Results from those engaging in psychological interventions since attending SHARP show a statistically and functionally significant reduction in distressing psychotic symptoms.

 {% endcapture %}